ballerine-io/ballerine/README.md

 **Demo example video**

-Watch a video of how the demo works, with explainations:
+Watch a video of how the demo works, with explanations:
 [Watch now](https://youtu.be/EzBXhUM7gb8)

 <br/>